International Student Guidelines

 - If you are transferring to Harvard Summer School from another school in the US where you are attending on an F-1 visa and to which you will not be returning in the fall, a completed Transfer In to Harvard form, copies of all pages of your most recent I-20, and a copy of your I-94 electronic arrival record.

-- If your spouse and/or child(ren) will come with you to the United States, a copy of the biographical page of each dependent's passport and the Preliminary Data Sheet Part III.
+- If your spouse and/or child(ren) will come with you to the United States, a copy of the biographical page of each dependent's passport and the Preliminary Data Sheet.

 - You have been admitted to a selective admissions program (if you applied for such a program).

-- You have registered for a total of 8 undergraduate (UN) or graduate (GR) credits in the 7-week session, or for 4 undergraduate (UN) or graduate (GR) credits in a 3-week session, in courses held on the Harvard campus (no Study Abroad, distance-only or hybrid courses allowed).
+- You have registered for a total of 8 undergraduate (UN) or graduate (GR) credits in the 7-week session, or for 4 undergraduate (UN) or graduate (GR) credits in a 3-week session, in courses held on the Harvard campus (no Study Abroad, online-only, web-conference, or hybrid courses allowed).

 - You have met the English proficiency requirement if English is not your native language.